brianhigh/brfss/sql_examples.md

 ## Smokers and Drinkers in Long Format

 To facilitate plotting, we will want to group by consumption type.
-To do this, we will need to convert the data structure from wide to long format.
+To do this, we will need to convert the data structure from "wide" to "long" format.
 The `gather()` function of the `tidyr` package makes this easy.